piepieonline/ShadowsOfDoubtMods/CommunityCaseLoader/ModFolderContent/README.md

 Technically, it can load any kind of scriptable object from JSON, but only cases and side jobs are supported right now.

+## Overriding max murder and job level

+By default, when starting a new game, only the easiest cases and jobs are able to spawn until some have been completed.
+These options (off by default) bypass this behaviour and ensure that the full range is always available.

 ## Using VMails as evidence for SideJobs

 VMails spawned by SideJobs using `spawnItems` can now be used as resolve evidence